piranha/beartest/test-note.md

 date: 2020-12-23
 ----

 That's just a test note for my blog with an image inside.
+Changed now.

 ![](src/media/20-12-22 bearapp1.jpeg)